tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 passed in the variable scope will be used (if that is `None` too, then by default no regularization is performed).

-If a partitioner is provided, first a sharded `Variable` is created via `_get_partitioned_variable`, and the return value is a `Tensor` composed of the shards concatenated along the partition axis.
+If a partitioner is provided, a `PartitionedVariable` is returned.
+Accessing this object as a `Tensor` returns the shards concatenated along the partition axis.

 Some useful partitioners are available.
 See, e.g., `variable_axis_size_partitioner` and `min_max_variable_partitioner`.